George Layton: Career

 Layton was cast as Bombardier "Solly" Solomons in It Ain't Half Hot Mum.
-He appeared in sixteen episodes of the first two series before he left the show after the second series when he felt that his character wasn't developing enough, which led to show co-creator David Croft telling him "if you're not happy, you can leave".
-Bombardier Solomons was written out of the show, and in the first episode of the third series, it is written that he was demobbed.
-Layton still remained friends with Perry and Croft.
-George also appeared in an Australian production called Funny Peculiar in 1977 and later took over the role of Fagin from Roy Hudd in 1979 in the first London revival of Oliver! at the Albery Theatre.
-He also appeared in two episodes of The Sweeney. and made a few early appearances as himself on the light entertainment BBC1 consumer show That's Life!.
+He appeared in sixteen episodes of the first two series before he left the show after the second series when he felt that his character was not developing enough, which led to show co-creator David Croft telling him "if you're not happy, you can leave".
+Solomons was written out of the show and in the first episode of the third series it was mentioned that he was demobbed.
+Despite leaving, Layton remained friends with Croft and Jimmy Perry.
+Layton also appeared in an Australian production called Funny Peculiar in 1977 and later took over the role of Fagin from Roy Hudd in 1979 in the first London revival of Oliver! at the Albery Theatre.
+He also appeared in two episodes of The Sweeney and made a few early appearances as himself on the light entertainment BBC1 consumer show That's Life!.

-In the 1980s,he played the recurring character 'Des' in the hit comedy-drama Minder.
-In a 2021 interview with Paul Stenning, Layton described how he left Minder temporarily as he had committed to a pantomime and now bitterly regrets he lost his role in the show.
+In the 1980s, he played the recurring character Des in the hit comedy-drama Minder.
+In a 2021 interview with Paul Stenning, Layton described how he left Minder temporarily as he had committed to a pantomime and regretted he lost his role in the show.
 From 1999 to 2000, he appeared in all fourteen episodes of the show Sunburn, starring Michelle Collins.
 In 1999, he was the subject of an episode of This is Your Life.
 In 2011, he played a love interest to Pat Butcher on EastEnders.
 Layton has written three books of short stories, entitled The Fib and Other Stories, The Swap and Other Stories and The Trick and Other Stories.
 The tales describe family life in the North of England after the Second World War.
 The books have been part of the National Curriculum in British schools, and film versions are being planned.
 Myles McDowell quotes Layton's The Balaclava Story as an example of how adults are often mostly absent from children's fiction.

 Personal life

-Layton lives in North London with his second wife, Moya Smylie, who he met in 1974 and married three years later.
-He married his first wife, Vera Hodges, in 1968 but divorced some time after.
+Layton lives in north London with his second wife, Moya Smylie, who he met in 1974 and married three years later.
+He married his first wife, Vera Hodges, in 1968 but they later divorced.
 He has four children, two with Vera and two with Moya.
 From his first marriage, he has Tristan, who works for charity and Claudie, who is a producer.
 From his second marriage, he has Danny, a former musical director for Endemol and Hannah, a comedy agent.

+Layton's older brother Peter is an artist in studio glass.

+Layton is a supporter of Bradford City.